third-party-dev/pparse/docs/0-docs.md

 1. Decompress the GZ as much as possible.
 Keeping partial results!
 2. Extract as many of the tar entries as possible.
 Keeping partial or truncated results!
 3. Assuming we have some of the zip file, extract as many of the zip entries as possible, independent of the footer index!
-And keelping partial and truncated results!
+And keeping partial and truncated results!

 I've found that, in practice, parsers are written or generated with the assumption that both the raw data and the parsed data must fit into memory all at once.
 This is a great model if we're talking about small collections of network packets.
 But when we want to parse large archives and other binaries, we need to reconsider how we manage the parsed data.